QCAFrankBlokdijk/1701QCA-Assessment2/index.md

 ## Next steps ##
 *Write a list or provide other information about your plan to move the project forward to be ready to present by video and documentation in week 12 of the course.*

+1. Conceptual progress (design intent, 3 rough design concepts, 1 better thought through design concept)
+2. Physical experimentation (tech development such as code screenshots, pictures of electronics, video of tests)
+3. Documentation (the items listed above plus interaction flow diagram, inspiration, exemplars, related concepts and projects, methods and approaches drawn from the Double Diamond model).
+See GitHub template for more details.
+4. Participation in discussion boards (your own development, general participation, feedback on others’ contributions)
+Conceptual progress
+Demonstrate you have developed
+a.
+A design intent.
+It should be expressed as a phrase of about 10 words.
+See class slides for examples.
+b.
+3 rough design concepts developed to a point where you anticipate it would be feasible to complete by the end of the course.
+Each should have a summary of the idea, a rough sketch of what it might be like, and any other notes you created while exploring the idea.
+c.
+1 final design concept to pursue further.
+This should include consideration of the interaction scheme, technical functionality, fabrication approach, materials to be used, and aesthetic.
+(See week 6 slides for review of these.)
+Physical experimentation
+Show your progress including whichever of the following are appropriate for your project at this point.
+a.
+Technical development.
+Could be code screenshots, pictures of electronics and hardware testing, video of tests.
+b.
+Fabrication.
+Physical models, rough prototypes, sketches, diagrams of form, material considerations, mood boards, etc.